1. Demographic Information Submission

 - List of sub-contractors that worked during that time period.

 - The form must be signed by the contractor.
 Work items and quantities should equal the dollar amount of payment requested.

-- The inspector reviews quantities and signs the form when it is approved for payment.
+- The inspector reviews quantities, enters subcontractor information, and signs the form when it is approved for payment.
 If there is more than one inspector please coordinate with all parties.

-- Notification of request for payment is submitted to Affirmative Action via email.
+- Notification of request for pre-approval of payment is submitted to Affirmative Action via email if first payment is over 25%.
 Affirmative Action has three days to review request.

-- Payments will be withheld for any of the following reason:
+- Affirmative Action receives a copy of all partial payments to determine compliance for next pay request.
+Payments will be withheld for any of the following reasons:

 - Any substantiated wage violations

 - Missing payroll, demographics, or Committee Cost Status information

 - Affirmative Action will send a report to the City agency if there are any issues.

 - Payment is calculated and an invoice in Munis is created.